-- 1. The commitment letter needs to be completed by both student and parent in order to participate in activities and athletics. - Attending school dances or school activities is a privilege.
+- 1. The commitment letter needs to be completed by both student and parent in order to participate in activities and athletics. - 2.
+Attending school dances or school activities is a privilege.
 In order to attend school functions, you must have all your fees paid and be in attendance the day of the event.
 Should it fall on a non-school day, student must be in attendance the school day prior to the event.

 - 3. All parties and dances are to be held in the school building unless special arrangements have been made through the principal's office. - 4.
 Students may not return to an activity, party or dance once they leave the activity. - 5.
 All regular school rules apply. - 6.
 All parties and dances will end no later than 10:00 p.m. with the exception of PROM. - 7.
 Guests may come to school activities only with a principal's prior approval with completion of a guest request form.
 Note, guests should be of high school age.
 Anyone older than high school age should be a former graduate of the district and not older than 20 years of age. - 8.
-Student attire for dances should be school appropriate.
+Dance attire will be slacks, dresses, shirt, and tie.
+Jeans are not acceptable.

-Activities -- Extra-Curricular and Co-Curricular for South High Student activities at Raytown South High School provide students a wide variety of activities that go beyond the normal classroom.
+Activities -- Extra-Curricular and Co-Curricular for South High

+Student activities at Raytown South High School provide students a wide variety of activities that go beyond the normal classroom.
 Participation in these activities helps to build good citizenship habits, strengthen leadership roles, further natural abilities, build school spirit, and provide opportunities to work within a group toward a common goal.